-This is a classic case of an idea that works beautifully in theory but, at least in your case, fails to pay off in the real world.
+The Great Rack Pull Myth is a classic case of an idea that works beautifully in theory but, at least in many cases, fails to pay off in the real world.

 The theory behind rack pulls is that they allow you to use more weight than you normally can handle in conventional deadlifts, which helps target certain sticking points, namely the lockout position—a real sore spot for many lifters.
 Sounds good, huh?
 Like I said, it's a swell strength training theory.
 The problem is, I'm not sure how effective this is for most people.
 I've seen (and experienced) many extreme rack pulls that rarely carry over to the actual deadlift.

 Personally, I've pulled over 900lbs from a rack and could barely lockout 700 in the full range deadlift.
 Now, perhaps this 900lb rack pull allowed me to lock out the 700, but I have a seriously hard time believing that.
-I think part of the problem is how rack pulls are performed in training.
+I think part of the problem is how rack pulls are performed in strength training.
 Most of the time these are done for sets of 1, working up to a 1RM.
 That's fine and dandy if you want to test your rack pull and see where you're at.
-But all that does is test you, not build you: if training to a 1RM was all you needed to get stronger, then all you'd have to do is enter a meet each week and max!
+But all that does is test you, not build you: if training to a 1RM was all you needed to get stronger, then all you'd have to do is enter a meet each week and max.

 Deadlift65% x 5, 75% x 5, 85% x 5 (don't go for max reps on the final set)

 Rack Deadlifts4 x 6-8 reps at 80% of rack dead max

 As for setup: where the bar is positioned during the rack pull is largely going to be determined by your power rack.
-Racks with large spaces between holes obviously limit you, although you can put the bar in the rack and adjust the height of your feet with mats or plates.
+Racks with large spaces between holes obviously limit you, although you can put the bar on the rack and adjust the height of your feet with mats or plates.
 Truth is though, that's a major pain in the ass, so just pick a setting below your knees and tug away.
 Notice I said BELOW the knees.
 I'm not a fan of very high rack pulls (above the knees) namely because, a) it ends up being yet another ego contest, b) the bar bends and ends up being an even shorter rack pull and, c) the body position during the rack pull is vastly different than when used during the full range deadlift.

 In other words, try to find a position below your knees.
 The most important thing to remember is this: The rack pull is not the end itself, but a means to an end.
-Don't be one of those guys that plays for Team Rack Pull and shits the bed when it comes time to pull from the floor.
+Don't be one of those guys that play for Team Rack Pull and shits the bed when it comes time to pull from the floor.
 No one cares what you can tug from pin #9 (with straps); we care what you do from the floor with just a belt.